 The biggest difference between PPC and organic marketing is longevity.

-With PPC ads, traffic stops when money stops
+With PPC, traffic stops when the money stops.

 No search engine will tell you “keep your money, there is no way you are going to compete with the other people paying for ads.”
 Instead, they will take your money and let you get a few customers while those that can afford thousands of dollars a day get all the real traffic.
 Of course, this depends on your industry and budget, but it’s mostly true across the board.